Reducing Foot Discomfort During Pregnancy

 During pregnancy, your body goes through a number of changes.
 Most obviously, a woman will gain a significant amount of weight.
 In turn, this causes the feet to now bear the weight of two.
 Due to the additional weight, the feet must now adjust to the increased pressure that is placed upon them.
 This may cause the feet to swell or ache, and your style of walking may become altered as well.
 To help reduce discomfort, it can be beneficial to regularly perform low impact exercises, for example going for a light stroll.
 It can also be helpful to avoid standing for long periods of time, periodically stretching, and wearing compression socks to encourage blood flow.
 For professional care, it’s suggested that you speak with a podiatrist for more information on foot care during pregnancy.

 Pregnant women with swollen feet can be treated with a variety of different methods that are readily available.
-For more information about other cures for swollen feet during pregnancy, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will attend to all of your foot and ankle needs.
+For more information about other cures for swollen feet during pregnancy, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will attend to all of your foot and ankle needs.

 What Foot Problems Can Arise During Pregnancy?